cidkagenow/speedrunstark/README.md

 ![image](https://raw.githubusercontent.com/Quantum3-Labs/speedrunstark/simple-nft-example/packages/nextjs/public/ch0-balance.png)

-> 💬 Hint: For faster loading of your transfer page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/app/transfers/page.tsx`](https://github.com/scaffold-eth/se-2-challenges/blob/challenge-0-simple-nft/packages/nextjs/app/transfers/page.tsx#L12) to `blocknumber - 10` at which your contract was deployed.
+> 💬 Hint: For faster loading of your transfer page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/app/transfers/page.tsx`](https://github.com/Quantum3-Labs/scaffold-stark-2/blob/main/packages/nextjs/hooks/scaffold-stark/useScaffoldEventHistory.ts) to `blocknumber - 10` at which your contract was deployed.
 Example: `fromBlock: 3750241n` (where `n` represents its a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)).
-To find this blocknumber, search your contract's address on Etherscan and find the `Contract Creation` transaction line.
+To find this blocknumber, search your contract's address on Starkscan and find the `Contract Creation` transaction line.

 🚀 Deploy your NextJS App